Jnnshschl/AmeisenPath/README.md

 # AmeisenPath
-A project to get me into pathfinding.
+A project to get me into Pathfinding.

 💡 *This thing is going to be used in my Bot.*